Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Are cats nocturnal?

-Many people believe that cats are the most active at night.
-But cats are actually crepuscular.
-This means they’re most active between dusk and dawn.
-They’ll spend all day snoozing in the sun and then spend their evening getting into mischief.
+Many people believe that cats are the most active at night, but cats are actually crepuscular.
+This means they’re most active at dusk and dawn.
+They’ll spend all day snoozing in the sun and spend their evening getting into mischief.
 Afterward, they’ll pin down your feet as you sleep, only to wake you up in the morning with more playful antics.
-(Hill’s Pet)
+(Animal Humane Society)

 tabby cat sleeping outside